Algerian Land Forces: Military regions

 On February 24, 2000, there was a large changeover of military region commanders: four of the six were changed.
 From this reshuffling, the previous French Army officers took power in the Algerian Armed Forces and the shift in power correlated with the change of a national service and a shift to greater professionalisation of the ANP.

 President Bouteflika, as Minister of Defence, nominated new commanders for military regions in August 2004.
 In 2010 there were a further series of changes.
 Bouteflika changed the commanders of three military regions, according to the presidential decrees published Wednesday 25 August in the Algerian Journal officiel (Official Journal).
 Général Mohand-Ameziane Si-Mohand was nominated to head the 3rd Military Region, Général Hassen Alaimia took command of the 4th Military Region and the 5th Military Region (Algeria) was placed under the command of Général Saïd Ziad.
 These nominations took effect from 1 August, according to the same decrees.
 President Bouteflika also named new military region deputy commanders.

 In 2016-17 Laurent Touchard said the land forces were 147,000 strong, with the Republican Guard (brigade, of nine regiments, two ceremonial); the 9th Commando Group; the 25th Special Forces Regiment; the 17th Parachute Division; two armoured divisions (1st, 8th); an armoured brigade, two mechanised infantry divisions, three mechanised and two motorised brigades, some 20ish independent infantry battalions, two artillery, seven anti-aircraft, and four engineer battalions (Touchard 2017, 17-18).
 Touchard lists three Military Police battalions including the 90eme Bataillon de police militaire (seemingly located at Béni Messous, in the suburbs of Algiers) and the 95eme Bataillon de police militaire (Constantine), but other sources give up to ten, with at least one per military region.

 Equipment

-The inventory of the Algerian Land Forces mainly includes equipment from the Soviet Union and its successor, Russia, and to a lower degree from China.
+The inventory of the Algerian Land Forces mainly includes equipment from the Soviet Union and its successor Russia, and to a lower degree from China and Germany including other European Union countries.